‘Playboy’ Starlet Sara Underwood Sizzles In Sexy Lingerie Shot As She Flaunts Her Derriere

 In the photo, Underwood is wearing a lacy lingerie top and thong panties.
 While Sara did tag several others in the photo, including her boyfriend Jacob Witzling and photographer Steve Bitanga, she did not tag the fashion brand she was wearing.

-Underwood has one hand toussling her hair as the other hangs by her side and the shot shows off her curvy booty, athletic legs, and slim waist.
+Underwood has one hand tousling her hair as the other hangs by her side and the shot shows off her curvy booty, athletic legs, and slim waist.
 Sara’s short, blonde hair is hanging in loose waves and she’s seemingly wearing nothing but the lingerie.

 View this post on Instagram